 - Do not accept any type of compensation for favorable coverage.

-According to the U.S. Bureau of Labor Statistics (BLS), all photographers earned a median annual wage of $31,710 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), all photographers earned a mean annual wage of $42,770 in May 2018.
 Income for freelance magazine photographers varies based on how many assignments they receive each year.
 The BLS reported that salaried magazine photographers tend to earn a higher annual income because freelance magazine photographers are responsible for acquiring and maintaining their own equipment.

-Photographer employment is expected to grow 3% over the years 2014-2024, according to the BLS.
+Photographer employment is expected to decline over the years 2018-2028, according to the BLS.
 A demand for magazine photographers is expected to rise thanks to a growing number of Internet magazines.
 Competition is intense for magazine photographer positions because it is a popular field, the BLS reported.
 Salaried positions are expected to become more scarce as more magazines opt for hiring freelance magazine photographers.
 The most successful magazine photographers are highly creative, business savvy and technologically adept.

 Magazine photographers capture images for publication in magazines and online.
 They write the captions for the photos, and they are also responsible for any photo editing necessary.
 While a high school diploma or GED can be sufficient for this position, a college-level photography program may be helpful for prospective photographers.